A Letter From Neal Boulton

 With Claire's help, one year later, I launched HeroinLife as a place to help folks who have been where I was, avoid where I went, and help prevent folks from going to the places I ended up in.

-I've been clean for over two years now, but I know many of you have been worse than I was.
+I've been clean for over four years now, but I know many of you have been worse than I was.
 And I know the privilege I come from to afford 6 rehabs and all of the hospital care I paid for.
 Like I told The New York Times, I was "a yuppie junkie."
 But because of that, I founded this.
 It's my small way of helping you how I can: with a magazine that I hope can offer tips, perspective and help you find a rehab, detox, or even a free rehab.

 Welcome to HeroinLife, the high risk read about living—beyond the needle.